The pain after the gain: grocery deliverers reshuffle after lockdown boom - NewsBreak

 Despite that, investors and executives say there is still a solid business case for grocery on demand, given the convenience it offers consumers.

-Larry Illg, chief executive of online food businesses at technology investor Prosus NV, which has a 9.8% stake in Flink, said the current shakeout would ultimately benefit survivors.
+Larry Illg, chief executive of online food businesses at technology investor Prosus NV (PRX.AS), which has a 9.8% stake in Flink, said the current shakeout would ultimately benefit survivors.

 "We are seeing slower rollouts of new dark stores, lower levels of marketing investment, and diminished discounting from competition," he said.
 "So aggregate growth is slowing down, but economics for the space are healthier."